 For the past several years my work has been influenced by my life as an educator and working and living with animals.
 In keeping with that, I am often compelled to include some information in my art.
 It is the way the information is presented that I find the most creative and enjoyable challenges.
 For me, art making in and of itself is a lifelong joy, but it is also an unspoken communication with the viewer.
 How do I take the things that mean the most to me and present that in a way that promotes curiosity and inquisitiveness?
 How do I get the viewer to wonder about it?
 How do I invite questioning?

-Part of my creative process is bringing to life my observations of our natural world and our place in that world--how we affect it, how we re-shape it, how we are connected to it, and how we become disconnected from it.
-I have a lot to say about that and I explore the ideas in several different media including: mixed media painting, illustration, mural design, box assemblage sculptures, collage, photography, re-purposing, and fiber arts.
+Part of my creative process is bringing to life my observations of our natural world and our place in that world: how we affect it, how we re-shape it, how we are connected to it, and how we become disconnected from it.
+Making and creating art allows me to speak to that part of my conscience, giving ownership to my particular vision.
+I may speak to a particular issue that I am concerned about or a reflection on something I've observed.
+I may create a piece with humor or pay an homage to a favorite artist or piece of literature.
+Truly, it's a rabbit hole I never tire of exploring, and I explore these ideas in several different media including: mixed media painting, illustration, mural design, box assemblage sculptures, collage, photography, and re-purposing.